How to Speak Many Different Languages (Without Losing Your Mind)

 On the surface, this means don’t just think “the blue house” when you read or hear la casa azul.
 But this also means something deeper: la casa azul shouldn’t only not be translated in your mind as you hear it, but in fact it shouldn’t have anything at all to do with the English concept of a “house” or the color called “blue.”

-La casa azul should be a construction with walls and a roof and windows, where people live inside and cook and watch football, with blue walls that are blue from somebody having painted it with paint, not a cartoonish color on your computer’s Paint program.
+La casa azul should be a construction with walls and a roof and windows, where people live inside and cook and watch football, with blue walls that are blue from paint, not a cartoonish color on your computer’s Paint program.
 Try as hard as you can to tie the meanings of words in a foreign language to real things in the real world.

 You should strive to do all your thinking about meanings in a language in that language, to keep it from ever being tied to or dependent upon your understanding of English words.
 Prepositions, verbs and even nouns cover different properties in different languages, and looking at any one from the perspective of another makes it look sideways and upside-down.